Quansight/Quansight-website/README.md

-The codebase takes advantage of [Vercel environment variables](https://vercel.com/docs/concepts/projects/environment-variables) at build time.
-For example, the preview mode overlay links to the git branch that the site was built from (when that environment variable is available at build time).
+The codebase takes advantage of [Vercel environment variables](https://vercel.com/docs/concepts/projects/environment-variables) at deploy time.
+For example, the preview mode overlay links to the git branch that the site was deployed from (when that environment variable is available at deployment time).

 ## Ways to view the site at different stages 🔍